paramoshkinandrew/BME280_Arduino_I2C/README.md

     * returns `0` if sensor is found, calibration data is received and configuration is sent to the sensor
     * returns `1` if `TwoWire` request failed
     * returns `2` if sensor is not found
+* `bool setHumiditySettings(uint8_t os = BME280_OVERSAMPLING_X1)` - set humidity oversampling
+    * `os` can be between 1 and 5 inclusively, where 1 - x1, 2 - x2, 3 - x4, 4 - x8, 5 - x16.
+    * returns `false` if arguments are invalid, `true` otherwise
+* `bool setGeneralSettings(uint8_t tOS = BME280_OVERSAMPLING_X1, uint8_t pOS = BME280_OVERSAMPLING_X1, uint8_t m = 3)` - sets temperature and pressure oversampling, sensor mode
+    * `tOS` can be between 1 and 5 inclusively, where 1 - x1, 2 - x2, 3 - x4, 4 - x8, 5 - x16.
+    * `pOS` can be between 1 and 5 inclusively, where 1 - x1, 2 - x2, 3 - x4, 4 - x8, 5 - x16.
+    * `m` can be between 0 and 3 inclusively, where 0 - Sleep, 1 and 2 - Forced, 3 - Normal.
+    * returns `false` if arguments are invalid, `true` otherwise
+* `bool setConfigs(uint8_t tsb = 5, uint8_t filter = 0)` - sets general sensor configuration
+    * `tsb` can be between 0 and 7 inclusively, where 0 - 0.5ms, 1 - 62.5ms, 2 - 125ms, 3 - 250ms, 4 - 500ms, 5 - 1s, 6 - 10ms, 7 - 20ms.
+    * `filter` can be between 0 and 4 inclusively, where 0 - off, 1 - 2, 2 - 4, 3 - 8, 4 - 16.
+    * returns `false` if arguments are invalid, `true` otherwise
 * `BME280Data* read()` - reads temperature, humidity and pressure and returns a pointer to the data structure
     * returns `nullptr` if sensor has not been initialized (`begin` method had not been called) or `TwoWire` request failed
     * returns `BME280Data*` with `float temperature`, `float pressure` and `uint8_t humidity` fields if reading is successful. _NOTE: if `read` function is called more frequently than current sensor standby, previous values will be returned_